intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 105 - "Never accept work from (or keep) clients who are rude or disrespectful."

+106 - "Never collaborate with people that deal from the bottom of the deck"

 2xx - On Managing People
 ====